“We Care Too!”

-It was Giving Tuesday, and 40 kids, my husband Mzwandile, and myself were gathered under a tree at one of our partner feeding programs in South Africa.
+It was a Tuesday in November, and 40 kids, my husband Mzwandile, and myself were gathered under a tree at one of our partner feeding programs in South Africa.
 The kids had just spent the last 20 minutes asking questions, sharing about their dreams and aspirations, and attentively listening to one another.
 I had never been more proud of them than I was that day.

 This past year, I have seen these kids step up in leadership, and not just at the after-school program.
 They have loved and supported each other through school and life.
 They have respected each other’s bodies and personal space by listening rather than fighting or bullying.
 We are so proud of the young leaders that they are and that they are continually becoming.